-When you don’t feel well, these things are no easy tasks.
-Whether you’ve been in an accident, gone through a difficult surgery, experienced an acute crisis like a heart attack, or currently experience a chronic illness such as IBD, we know you’ve gone through a lot.
-It can be a challenge to process.
+When you are these things are no easy tasks.
+Whether you’ve been in an accident, gone through a difficult surgery, experienced an acute crisis like a heart attack, or currently experience a chronic illness such as IBD, it is a lot to manage, and a challenge to process it all.

 Navigating Life With Medical PTSD

 At work, your manager may or may not understand your situation.
 At home, your family may not understand “why are you always thinking about that?”.
 When your body is struggling to function the way it used to, it is difficult to take care of yourself while managing other people’s expectations.

 This can be especially difficult when your family or friends are trying hard to support you, but often end up saying or doing the wrong things, because they don’t understand.
 This can sometimes lead to unmet needs, feelings of utter loneliness, and a fear of the unknown.